MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 ms.service: o365-proplus-itpro
 localization_priority: Normal
 ms.collection: Ent_O365
+ms.custom:
-ms.custom: Ent_Office_Compat
+ - Ent_Office_Compat
+ - seo-marvel-mar2020
-description: "Learn about the data collected by the agent for Office Telemetry Dashboard."
+description: Learn about the data collected by the agent for Office Telemetry Dashboard, such as user data and recently loaded apps.
 ---

 # Data collected by the agent for Office Telemetry Dashboard